Richard B. Goodenow Award

 - Compliance with various permits

 Once assembled, the Review Team performs an inspection and interview of each applicant facility and its key staff.
-This Review Team is solely responsible for the selection of the recipient facility, which is kept a surprise until announced at the Association’s Fall Convention.
+This Review Team is solely responsible for the selection of the recipient facility.

 Due to the detailed and time-intensive evaluation process involved in evaluating applicant facilities, this award is not issued every year.